dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 * Click **OK**.

-## Install Entity Framework Core
+## Install Entity Framework Core runtime in the data model project

 To use EF Core, install the package for the database provider(s) you want to target.
 This tutorial uses SQLite.
 For a list of available providers see [Database Providers](../../providers/index.md).

 * **Tools > NuGet Package Manager > Package Manager Console**.

+* Make sure that the library project *Blogging.Model* is selected as the **Default Project** in the Package Manager Console.

 * Run `Install-Package Microsoft.EntityFrameworkCore.Sqlite`

-Later in this tutorial you will be using some Entity Framework Core tools to maintain the database.
-So install the tools package as well.

-* Run `Install-Package Microsoft.EntityFrameworkCore.Tools`

-## Create the model
+## Create the data model

-Now it's time to define a context and entity classes that make up the model.
+Now it's time to define the *DbContext* and entity classes that make up the model.

 * Delete *Class1.cs*.